 To my surprise, the reception was positive.
 I was asked few questions but these were not looking to doubt in the idea, but to reassure.

 So does it mean the culture has been all set?
-No at all.
+Not at all.
 It’s just a grain that we have to water every day.

 Learning from that, I recommend you to look for the way that will work for your team.
 If you try and it doesn’t work – learn why and adapt.
-And remember, your leadership skills will definitely play a big role.
+And remember, you’re the one responsible for driving the change.

 Execute short-term, think long-term